$HS$-tensional maps and $HM$-tensional maps: A new member of Riemannian's manifold folks: -tensional submanifolds

 Therefore

-Now, by Theorem \ref{Th1000} we conclude. \end{proof} \begin{rem} If we consider the $HS$-tensional equations \eqref{eq12 11} in the Euclidean space we recover Chen's notion of biharmonic submanifolds, so the two definitions coincide.
-But the notions of $HS$-tensional submanifolds and $HM$-tensional submanifolds are applicable in all Riemannian manifolds. \end{rem} \begin{thm} A hypersurface $\iota: M^{m}\longrightarrow N^{m+1}$ with mean curvature vector $H=\alpha e_{m+1}$, is $HS$-tensional if and only if
+Now, by Theorem~\ref{Th1000}, we conclude the claim. \end{proof} \begin{rem} If we consider the $H$-tensional equations \eqref{eq12 11} in the Euclidean space, we recover Chen's notion of biharmonic submanifolds, so the two definitions coincide. \end{rem} \begin{thm} A hypersurface $\iota: M^{m}\longrightarrow N^{m+1}$ with the mean curvature vector $H=\alpha e_{m+1}$ is $H$-tensional if and only if